smoothstepdesign/Multisite-Language-Switcher/_posts/2014-09-08-multisite-language-switcher-1.0.md

 ---
 layout: post
 title: Multisite Language Switcher 1.0
+comments: true
 ---

 Version 1.0 of the Multisite Language Switcher plugin for WordPress is now available!